 In this conversation, Kenneth Frampton (Columbia University) will discuss approaches to architectural history today with Esra Akcan (Cornell University) and Mark Jarzombek (Massachusetts Institute of Technology).
 What does it mean to write a global history of architecture now?
 What is the relationship between such a history and urgent contemporary concerns?
 During a discussion moderated by Kim Förster, CCA Associate Director, Research, each presenter will offer his or her own understanding of how global architecture might be defined, as well as address questions of periodization, key terms, and the purpose of developing a global history (or histories).

 Frampton’s archive arrived at the CCA a few months ago; this conversation is a first step in providing access to this body of work, as well as beginning to think about how architectural archives generated outside of design practice can inform our understanding of the field today.
 Next, an exhibition on Frampton’s teaching, curated by Kim Förster, will open at the CCA on 31 May 2017.
-Anchored by the syllabi from three core courses in history, theory, and design, the exhibition highlights Frampton’s role in the changing landscape of architectural education over several generations.
+Anchored by the syllabi from four core courses in history, theory, and design, the exhibition highlights Frampton’s role in the changing landscape of architectural education over several generations.

 The conversation in Montreal is followed by a second discussion in Toronto, on 7 April, with Frampton, Keller Easterling, and Craig Buckley.
 These events are a joint initiative of the Canadian Centre for Architecture and the John H. Daniels Faculty of Architecture, Landscape, and Design, University of Toronto.